Washington DC Nursing Home Abuse Myths Busted

 Posted on behalf of Goldberg Finnegan, LLC on Feb 17, 2009 in Negligence

 Moving to a nursing home is not the first choice for residence of many - perhaps any.
 And yet, statistics tell us that nursing home populations continue to rise each year.
 Though most of us feel they are "institutions of last resort," many of us will live at least part of our lives in one, and we likely already carry some preconceived notions about what to expect.
 Read on for a primer about the most common myths about Washington DC nursing homes, as well as the truth behind them.
+If your loved one has been hurt or neglected in a nursing home contact the reputable personal injury attorneys in Silver Spring today for a free consultation.

 Myth: Resident wander around unless restrained.